 Unpleasant odors throughout your home and in your shop and garage can be managed with baking soda.

-You can sprinkle it in the bottom of garbage cans, add it to cat litter, keep an open box in a garage refrigerator (many people have a 2nd in the garage) to prevent musty smells and more.
+You can sprinkle it in the bottom of garbage cans, add it to kitty litter or cat litter, keep an open box in a garage refrigerator (many people have a 2nd in the garage) to prevent musty smells and more.
 It is very good at absorbing and neutralizing bad smells.

 Related Reading: 17 “Old School” Tips For Using Baking Soda In The Home & Garden